1912-1913 Tenindewa Notes

 Old Wollya well wants putting in order as the dry season is here and farmers will want stock water.

 Stacks of wheat are allowed to lie too long in the siding here before the Railway Department shift them.
-This poor tiered Department keeps up a long Christmas, and no lengthened siding has yet been provided, although it has been promised.
+This poor tired Department keeps up a long Christmas, and no lengthened siding has yet been provided, although it has been promised.

 January 18th 1913